triton-inference-server/model_navigator/examples/06_optimize_and_serve_model_on_triton/README.md

 pip install --extra-index-url https://pypi.ngc.nvidia.com .[torch]
 ```

-**Note**: run this command from main catalog inside the repository
+**Note**: run this command from the main catalog inside the repository

 ## Run model optimization

-In next step the optimize process is going to be performed for the model.
+In the next step, the optimize process will be performed for the model.

 ```bash
 python examples/triton/optimize.py
 ```

-Once the process is done, the `model_repository` catalog is created in current working directory.
+Once the process is done, the `model_repository` catalog is created in the current working directory.
-At this point exit from the container.
+At this point, it exits the container.

 ```bash
 exit